magicoli/multipass/readme.txt

 == Features ==

 * [x] Multi-calendar view
-* [x] Centralized view of prestations (sets of resources, ordered as parts of a common project).
+* [x] Centralized view of prestations (sets of services, ordered as parts of a common project).
-* [x] Prestations admin list, showing resource dates and payment status.
+* [x] Prestations admin list, showing prestation dates and payment status.
-* [x] Deposits, on prestation or resource level, by percentage or fixed amount.
+* [x] Deposits, on prestation or service level, by percentage or fixed amount.
-* [x] Discounts, on prestation or resource level, by percentage or fixed amount.
+* [x] Discounts, on prestation or service level, by percentage or fixed amount.
-* [x] Payments, on prestation or resource level.
+* [x] Payments, on prestation or service level.
-* [x] Sources association: link same product/resource present on several sources
+* [x] Resources collation: link products/services present on several sources/channels
 * [x] Summarized payment status, centralizing amounts paid locally or via external providers.
 * [x] Custom payments via WooCommerce product
-* [x] Class-based modular design, allowing developpers to create addons for other plugins or other resource providers.
+* [x] Class-based modular design, allowing developpers to create addons for other plugins or other service providers.

 = Integrations (work in progress) =